ebegoli/SIGIR2022-Efficient-Transfomers/README.md

 # SIGIR2022-Efficient-Transfomers

-This repo has slides and notebooks for the 2022 SIGIR tutorial "Improving Efficiency and Robustness of Transformer-based Information Retrieval Systems".
+This repo has slides and notebooks for the 2022 SIGIR tutorial "Improving Efficiency and Robustness of Transformer-based Information Retrieval Systems" co-authored and presented by Begoli, Srinivasan and Mahbub.